Explicit birational geometry of determinantal quartic 3-folds

 be the anticanonical morphism.
-Then the exceptional locus of $f$ is $Exc(f)=L$, the union of the 4-secant lines to $C$. \end{lem} \begin{proof} It follows from Theorem \ref{prop::smoothCurves} that only two cases need to be analyzed: either $C$ is ACM or semicanonical.
-In both cases, the anticanonical map $f$ is base-point free (Lemma \ref{lem::genInDegX}), and the 4-secant lines are contracted.
+Then the exceptional locus of $f$ is $Exc(f)=L$, the union of the 4-secant lines to $C$. \end{lem} \begin{proof} In both cases, the anticanonical map $f$ is base-point free (by the resolution \eqref{eq::genMFR} or Lemma \ref{lem::genInDegX}, respectively) and the 4-secant lines are contracted.
 Thus, we need to argue that no more curves are contracted.

 Given $p\in X$, denote by $\mathcal{D}_p\subset|-K_X|$ the sublinear system of divisors whose support contains $p$.
 Since $f$ is base-point free, the codimension of $\mathcal{D}_p$ in $|-K_X|$ is 1 for every $p\in X$.